Jonathan2251/lbd/source/gpu.rst

   Creating 3D model and texturing

+As above graph, setting the vertices along with skin form the polygon [#polygon]_ .
+After shading, the vertices and edge line are covered with color (or remove edges), so the model looks much more smooth [#shading]_.
+Furthermore, after texturing (texture mapping), the model looks more real [#texturemapping]_.

 To get to know how animation for a 3D modeling, please look video here [#animation1]_.